allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 > the room, when you tell the story you can make intentional errors or ask silly questions.
 All of this eventually will
 > help to explore the domain.
 >
-> Because as a facilitator you do not have to know everything, especially the domain or business your participants are
+> Because as a facilitator you do not have to know everything &mdash; especially the domain or business your participants are
 > exploring &mdash; you help them effectively and safely discover processes, find new solutions or define problems.

 ## Phase 3 Explicit walk-through and reverse narrative

 ### What is happening:

-Next step is to do a walk through by creating some sort of story that can be told based on events placed on the board.
+Next step is to do a walk-through by creating some sort of a story that can be told based on the events placed on the board.
-During this step a lot of discussions (arguments) are going to take place, maybe some events are missing - so do not hesitate to add, remove or change some sticky notes on the board.
+During this step a lot of discussions (arguments) are going to take place.
+Maybe some events are missing, so do not hesitate to add, remove or change some sticky notes on the board.
 We should focus on the happy path in the first place.

 ### 1. Explicit walk-through